AitoDotAI/aito-examples/simple/traffic-violations/README.md

 # Finding statistical relationships within traffic violations

-How to duplicate traffic violations demo
+How to recreate the traffic violations demo.

+## Useful links and documents

+The complete API-docs for Aito are available here: [https://aito.ai/docs/api](https://aito.ai/docs/api)

+A more comprehensive tutorial for using Aito can be found here: [https://github.com/AitoDotAI/aitoai-tutorial](https://github.com/AitoDotAI/aitoai-tutorial)

 ## Downloading the data